 Victoria Nautical Song Circle

-In the last little while, the VNSC has hosted the:
+Over the last few years, the VNSC has hosted the:

 2nd Sea Song Sing Out Friday 27 June 2008